errge/docker-workshop/content.md

 against the host, it's your computer fully if you are root on the host!

 ### Exercise: attention to details
-Run `ghcr.io/errge/docker-workshop-details`. and fix the missing details!
+Run `ghcr.io/errge/docker-workshop-details` and fix the missing details!

 Running the container correctly will reveal the code to solve the challenge.

-This exercise is kinda difficult in the sense, that you have to know a bit of unix/linux too, and be creative, work in teams if you want!
+This exercise is kinda difficult in the sense, that you have to know a bit of unix/linux too; be creative, work in teams if you want!

 ## Networking
 ### port forward: docker run -p 3000:8080